ATP roundup: Frances Tiafoe reaches Stuttgart final | Flashscore.com

 Libema Open

-Unseeded Australian Jordan Thompson (29) will try to win his first singles title when he faces Dutch favorite and No. 6 seed Tallon Griekspoor (26) in Sunday's final in 's-Hertogenbosch, Netherlands.
+Unseeded Australian Jordan Thompson (29) will try to win his first singles title when he faces Dutch favorite and No. 6 seed Tallon Griekspoor (26) in Sunday's final in Hertogenbosch, Netherlands.

 Thompson defeated countryman Rinky Hjikata (22) 7-6 (5), 6-3 in just under two hours.
 Thompson saved the only break point he faced and recorded the match's only service break in the fourth game of the second set.